Hadi Naraghi

-Hadi Naraghi was an Iranian football player.
+Hadi Naraghi is an Iranian football player.
 He played for Taj (now known as Esteghlal) and he scored a goal in the derby against Persepolis FC.

 Goal in Derby

 In the Tehran derby on 1355-07-02 between Taj (now known as Esteghlal) and Persepolis FC, Hadi Naraghi scored a goal on the 26th minute to give Taj the lead.
 Shortly afterwards on the 40th minute, Ali Parvin scored an equaliser.
 The game finished 1–1.